BerringDC/BDC_qc/README.md

 Test that data point falls within seasonal expectations according to different regions.

 This test is a variation on the gross range check, where the thresholds T\_Season\_MAX and T\_Season\_MIN are adjusted monthly, seasonally, or at some other operator-selected time period (TIM\_TST) in a specific region.
-Because of the dynamic nature of T and S in some locations, no fail flag is identified for this test and measurements will only be marked as &#39;suspect&#39;.
+Because of the dynamic nature of T and S in some locations, no fail flag is identified for this test and measurements will only be marked as &#39;suspect&#39; (3).

-Regional ranges are defined as the following ([https://archimer.ifremer.fr/doc/00251/36230/34790.pdf](https://archimer.ifremer.fr/doc/00251/36230/34790.pdf)), as seen on the map below.
-Cornerpoints for the Red Sea and Mediterranean come from the Argo manual.
+Regional ranges are defined based on (EuroGOOS DATA-MEQ working group, 2010) and (Wong et al., 2020), see also Figure 3.

 ![clima](https://user-images.githubusercontent.com/70140203/100601137-8341a280-3302-11eb-83da-4dd1b9ada1a9.jpg)

-Red Sea
+<sub> Figure 3.
+Regions used for the climatology test. </sub>

+Red Sea (from 32 N to 10 N and 30 E to 45 E)

 - Temperature in range 21.7°C to 40.0°C
 - Salinity in range 2.0 to 41.0

-Mediterranean Sea
+Mediterranean Sea (from 45 N to 30 N and 6 W to 30 E)

 - Temperature in range 10.0°C to 40.0°C
 - Salinity in range 2.0 to 40.0